 - Because the trail is muddy, flip-flops are not recommended.

-- Sit down for BBQ at JJ's Meat Shack.
+- Sit down for BBQ at JJ's Meat Shack in Buena Vista.

 - Bring out a hammock and a picnic and enjoy the sounds of the calming waterfall and children playing.
 Up and down stream from the falls are several pools that are relaxing as well.

-- Nearby, just off the Blue Ridge Parkway, is the Cold Mountain Trail, which is also worth a glance for the stunning views it affords.
+- Nearby, just off the Blue Ridge Parkway, is the Cole Mountain Trail, sometimes called the Cold Mountain Trail.
+It is also worth a hike for the stunning views it affords from its mountain meadows.